mala-lab/GGAD/README.md

 GGAD is implemented in Pytorch 1.6.0 with Python 3.7. and all the experiments are run on a 24-core CPU.

-Note that considering it's difficult to conduct an evaluation on the isolated nodes in the graph, they were removed before modeling.
 ## Training

 To run the all the model(s) in the paper, run this command: